-- Greenhouse gas emissions reduction goals: Electrification strategies reduce greenhouse gas emissions related to natural gas consumption by shifting natural gas consumption to electricity; however, as you increase electricity consumption, your community's electricity consumption and related emissions will increase.
-If your community-wide goal is to reduce community-wide greenhouse gas emissions, you'll want to account for both a decrease in natural gas emissions and an increase in electricity emissions, even if overall emissions will reduce. - Energy consumption reduction goals: Electrification strategies move fossil fuel end uses to electric, so electricity consumption will increase in communities focused on building electrification.
+- Greenhouse gas emissions reduction goals: Electrification strategies reduce greenhouse gas emissions related to natural gas consumption by shifting natural gas consumption to electricity, however, as you increase electricity consumption, your community's electricity consumption and related emissions will increase.
+If your community-wide goal is to reduce community-wide greenhouse gas emissions, you will want to look for a net decrease in GHG emissions as your community decreases natural gas emissions and there is an increase in electricity emissions via electrification. - Energy consumption reduction goals: Electrification strategies move fossil fuel end uses to electric, so electricity consumption will increase in communities focused on building electrification.
 This could be a large increase with widespread adoption across the residential and commercial sectors.
 Like greenhouse gas emissions goals, your consumption goals will need to account for an increase in electricity consumption and a decrease in natural gas consumption. - Program participation and energy savings goals: Xcel Energy offers different rebates for efficiency, weatherization, and equipment electrification.
 As you encourage your community to increase efficiency and electrify buildings, you'll likely see an increase in rebate participation due to residents and businesses taking advantage of utility rebates to help manage project costs.
 Electrification strategies will likely result in increased program participation and energy savings, helping you meet your participation and savings goals. - Energy cost savings goals: Depending on the end use, electrification can result in an increase in energy costs.
 For example, if natural gas rates are lower than electric rates (on a MMBtu basis), a homeowner who electrifies their home's space and water heating may see an increase in utility electricity costs because of higher electric demand and rates.
-Energy cost goals can be difficult to track and manage in respect to electrification, so we recommend reducing energy costs for those with a high energy burden.
+Energy cost goals can be difficult to track and manage for communities with respect to electrification, so we recommend reducing energy costs for those with a high energy burden.
+An example solution could come in the form of piloting community solar garden subscriptions for low-income individuals who add heat pumps to their homes.